Social Media Engagement and Customer Service

-Customers have come to expect service on their terms and within their preferred communication styles, including social media.
+Customers expect service on their terms and within their preferred communication channels, including social media.

 Social customer service, sometimes called social care, is the practice of serving customers via social media channels such as Facebook and Twitter.
 It can include reactively engaging with customer questions and issues, as well as proactively reaching out and educating customers.

-The past several years have seen an evolution in what is expected from brands on social media.
+The past several years have seen an evolution in what is expected from brands concerning social media engagement.
 Social networks allow brands to have direct communication with their current and prospective customers, which can be both a blessing and a curse.
 On one hand, brands can market to consumers in more personal and meaningful ways.
 On the other hand, brands are challenged to address customer needs and questions through even more channels.

 In addition to availability, brands must also concern themselves with response times.
 According to research from Forrester, 77% of US consumers say that valuing their time is the most important aspect of online customer service.
-Customers expect responses to their emails in four hours or less, but expect a social media response within an hour.
-In fact, Facebook only grants the coveted “Very responsive to messages” badge to Pages that typically respond within 15 minutes.
+Customers expect responses in as little as 15 minutes on social media channels.
+And Facebook only grants the coveted “Very responsive to messages” badge to Pages that typically respond within 15 minutes.
 Is your brand equipped to provide the rapid social response customers expect?